ezmata-101/stqa-test-messenger/Readme.md

 * **Week 7 (January 09, Friday)**
     * Cannot be extended as we have one more assignment and two class tests afterward.

+## Presentation
+* **Week 8 (Tuesday - Section B and Wednesday - Section A)**
+    * Each team will present their findings in a short presentation during class.
+    * Focus on key defects found, risk areas, and recommendations.

 ## What you’ll do